libavg/libavg/sphinxdoc/ui.rst

             :py:const:`False` (the default), a
             multitouch device is assumed and shift works like on a physical keyboard.

+        :param string selHref:

+            Filename of an image that contains the keyboard feedback by pressed keys.
+            If this parameter not set the feedback funktion is turned off.

         :param textarea textarea:

             Connect the keyboard upHandler instant to the textarea input.